lewidot/lewidev/content/_index.md

 +++
-title = "Python, Automation and Testing" template = "index.html"
+title = "Lewi - Python, Automation and Testing" template = "index.html"
-description = "Personal website for Lewis Evans focused on automation and testing knowledge"
+description = "Personal website for creating and sharing content focused on programming, testing and automation"
 +++